-The past 9 months at the The Immersion at Wilderness Awareness School have been quite a plethora of new experiences, adventures, crafting, external and internal explorations, and the fortification of our connections with the earth, the natural world around us, ourselves, and each other.
-This The Immersion year has been nothing at all of what I expected, and at the same time much more than I expected.
+The past 9 months at The Immersion has been quite a plethora of new experiences, adventures, crafting, external and internal explorations, and the fortification of our connections with the earth, the natural world around us, ourselves, and each other.
+This Immersion year has been nothing at all of what I expected, and at the same time much more than I expected.
 The dichotomy of polarities existing at the same time and place in a way that is helping us grow and develop a deeper human experience.
 I came to this school eager, committed, and driven to diving deep into the primitive living, bushcraft, and survival skill aspects of the program.
-I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing, and creating a sense of community within The Immersionclass.
+I realized this was only a part of the curriculum and the majority of the program was dedicated to mentoring, naturalist skills, group processing, and creating a sense of community within my class.

 I looked around and saw how many of my classmates thrived off of the creation of community that many people have never found in their lives.
 33 individuals followed their unique threads of life to find themselves all on this land for 9 months to dive into the dynamic world of nature connection.
 These threads wove together a colorful tapestry this year as we witnessed the peeling off of layers of our classmates to reveal more of who their spirit truly is.
 This was a beautiful process to watch unravel and knowing that this transformational process was happening to me at the same time.
 The feeling of being part of a ‘tribe’ for so many of my classmates was invaluable.